yosephbernandus/pulumi-python/README.md

 ## Pulumi Testing

-- A simple config to using microk8s & pulumi
+- A simple config to doing effortles kubernetes using microk8s, pulumi, and lens kubernetes IDE